udevbe/greenfield/README.md

 ### Greenfield Compositor Module
 The Greenfield Compositor Module comes with a very simple demo implementation that you can use.
 It's hard coded to connect to a Greenfield Compositor Proxy running on your local system [but can be easily adapted to connect to any URL of your choosing.](https://github.com/udevbe/greenfield/blob/master/compositor-module/demo-compositor/src/index.ts#L34)

-Compositor-module uses open-api to generate client code to talk to the compositor-proxy.
+Compositor-module uses Open-API to generate client code to talk to the compositor-proxy.
 This requires `java` to be present on your PATH during build.

 Inside `compositor-module` directory run.
 - `yarn install`